 - Spontaneous: unplanned moments that can happen anywhere, at any time

 - Selfless: doing something for someone when there isn’t anything in it for you

 - Beneficial: helpful, complimentary, or encouraging acts to make someone’s day a little brighter

 Kindness in Recovery

-Giving of your time or energy is often far more rewarding than people realize.
-In the same way, random acts of kindness can make someone’s day, and make you feel great, too.
-In treatment and after rehab, people need endless support and encouragement, and random acts of kindness can be a great way to help someone along on their sobriety journey.
-There are plenty of opportunities to try your hand at small acts of kindness while taking your first steps in recovery:
+Giving your time or energy is often far more rewarding than people realize.
+In the same way, random acts of kindness can make someone’s day while also making you feel great, too.
+During treatment and after rehab, people need support and encouragement, and random acts of kindness can be a great way to help someone along on their sobriety journey.

 An Act of Kindness Can Lead to a Life of Sobriety

 Receiving a random act of kindness can be the starting point for what will become a new life of sobriety.
 If you’re in the midst of a mental health disorder, a heartfelt compliment from a stranger can make you feel less invisible.
 A simple “you matter” note can remind you that life is worth living.
 Once you’re sober, doing random acts of kindness and being of service to others can remind you that a substance use disorder doesn’t define you.